yagoandrade/nest-chat-app/README.md

 ### Features
 **Real-time Messaging:** Instantly send and receive messages with users in private or group chats.

 **Group Chat Rooms:** Create, join, and manage group chat rooms.

 **Message History:** Access previous conversations and messages.

+**User Authentication:** Sign up, sign in, and manage user profiles.

 Contributing
 Contributions are welcome!
 For major changes, please open an issue first to discuss what you would like to change.